I Want My Wife Back: Reception

 The Radio Times Alison Graham said "Though I might like to think that my comedy heart is made of coal and coated in tar, I am a sucker for silliness".
 "I can’t help rather liking I Want My Wife Back.
 Miller is a deft light comedian, as is Catz, who plays the unfortunate Bex (though she needs to be given more to do).
 But it doesn’t have a mean bone in its body and it’s silly.
 It reminds me, too, of comedies from my childhood.
 Terry Scott would have worn the role of Murray like a leather driving glove, though he didn’t have Miller’s charm.
 There should always be room for good-hearted sitcoms.
 Peter Kay's Car Share, which has been shortlisted for a Bafta Radio Times Audience Award (vote here!), was lovely".

 "I found myself ending the first episode with some faint interest in what happens next to the two protagonists.
 I know that’s not such a ringing endorsement, but like Murray and Bex’s marriage, the show shouldn’t be written off just yet.
 Smell my cheese."

 "It’s a fairly straightforward premise – a couple splitting but not quite seamlessly splitting – and this being BBC1 it doesn’t exactly push the envelope creatively.
 But you can see a few quirkier subplots brewing that might spice things up – the boss who needs Murray to cover up for his philandering, the colleague who has a crush on Murray, the deadpan Welsh Asian friend with sexual issues who confides in Murray.
 Miller is never less than enjoyable as besuited, bewildered Murray.
 He is very good at Jack Lemmon-ish repressed comedy stress and juggling lots of comedic balls – verbal, physical – at the same time.
-He is also very good at showing how Murray is essentially a good person but a bit crap at organising his life.
+He is also very good at showing how Murray is essentially a good person but a bit crap at organizing his life.
 Some scenes are a bit blinking obvious though.
 When he walks in on an anger management group, for instance, guess what - someone gets angry.
 But as I said, this is BBC1.
 The most radical aspect is that this is not a studio-based Mrs Brown's Boys sitcom.
 Don't expect Catastrophe or Toast of London though, but IWMWB is certainly darker than Miranda.
 File under "potentially good" rather than "must-see".